ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Why Experience Alone Isn’t Enough: The Art of Continuous Improvement</blockquote>

 <h3>4.
-7 helpful array methods while working with complex data in reactjs - <a href="https://medium.com/@mroman7/7-helpful-array-methods-while-working-with-complex-data-in-reactjs-7bedf74c8c18" target="_blank" rel="noopener noreferrer">link</a></h3>
+UI Feedback with Server-Side React in Next.js - <a href="https://medium.com/@will.suto/ui-feedback-with-server-side-react-in-next-js-564bbe080e5b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roman`**
+✍️ **posted by `Will Suto`**

-<blockquote>Reactjs is a powerful front-end library for building complex apps with good developer experience(DX).
-While working with large data, we…</blockquote>
+<blockquote>Server-side rendering, or SSR, is a powerful feature in React that allows us to generate HTML for a webpage in the server.
+SSR has several…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>